bhauman/figwheel.tools/README.md

 # figwheel.tools

-Figwheel tools will eventually hold much of Figwheels functionality in separate composable libraries, (i.e. compile, error/warning parsing etc.)
+Figwheel tools will eventually hold much of Figwheel's functionality in separate composable libraries, (i.e. compile, error/warning parsing etc.)

-Right now, it only holds the parts for `figwheel.tools.nrepl` which is a drop in replacement for [piggieback](https://github.com/cemerick/piggieback).
+For now, it only holds the support for `figwheel.tools.nrepl` which is a drop in replacement for [piggieback](https://github.com/cemerick/piggieback).

-`piggieback` has one known flaw, it recreates a new CLJS repl on each request.
+`piggieback` has one known flaw, it instantiates a new ClojureScript REPL on every eval request.
 Creating a CLJS REPL is a particularly heavy operation involving at least the reloading of the analysis cache.
-This causes a noticable lag on each evaluation.
+This causes a noticeable lag on each evaluation.

 `figwheel.tools.nrepl` creates a single REPL on a thread and is much more responsive and lighter as a result.
 It also handles more of the nREPL protocol's features.

-For example it can handle mutiple forms
+For example it can handle multiple forms
 ```
 ;; Multiple forms are evaluated:
 => 1 2 (+ 1 2) 4